WashburnLab2026/Dynamic-engagement-of-dual-role-regulators-by-the-Sin3-complex/README.md

 ### Yeast crosslinking data analysis

-Detailed procedure on how to analyze yeast crosslinking data can be found from documents named Crosslinking_DataAnalysis_JAC.
+Detailed procedure on how to analyze yeast crosslinking data can be found from documents named Crosslinking_DataAnalysis.
 It contains information about input/output data, different R and Rstudio packages that were used to perform the analysis.
-Please download XLdata_JAC_workflow.Rproj and follow instructions on how to perform data analysis from Crosslinking_DataAnalysis_JAC.
+Please download XLdata_workflow.Rproj and follow instructions on how to perform data analysis from Crosslinking_DataAnalysis.

 ### Integrative approach to determine the 3D structure of a complete Sin3L complex